lassilaiho/tsoha-2020/docs/user-manual.md

 bar.
 You can log out of the application by clicking the "Logout" link on the navigation bar next to the username.

+You can change the password of your account by clicking the "My Account" link on the navigation bar.
+Then click the "Change password" button and follow the instructions to change the password.

 ## Recipes
 You can see your recipes at the recipes page, which you can open by clicking the "Recipes" link on the navigation bar.
 Here recipes can be added, viewed and